0xIslamTaha/agent-python-nosetests/README.md

 `--ignore-loggers` to ignore external loggers and not send them in report portal.
 Specify which statements to filter.
 If the output is too verbose, use this option to filter out needless output.

+`--rp-issue-tracker` to label the skipped test cases as a PRODUCT_BUG in case of the skipping reason has this value.

 Example:

 ```